Chalarangelo/30-seconds-of-code/snippets/articles/s/dns-record-basics.md

 ---
+title: A beginner's guide to DNS records
-title: DNS Record Basics
+shortTitle: DNS Record Basics
 type: cheatsheet
 tags: [webdev,dns,server,cheatsheet]
 author: chalarangelo
 cover: sparkles
-excerpt: DNS records may not be a thing you work too often with.
-Regardless, some basic knowledge can go a long way.
+excerpt: DNS records may not be something you work with frequently, but having a basic understanding can be highly beneficial.
 dateModified: 2022-01-09T05:00:00-04:00
 ---